Loading...

 How can I prevent kidney failure?

 It is important to follow these steps to prevent kidney failure.
-These points are recommended as healthy measures and practices to prevent the advancement of kidney disease.
+These points are recommended as healthy measures to avoid kidney disease.

 • Monitor the functioning of kidneys.